Ashlalala/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: See, I even made my ice cream out of kefir.
 I don't use milk to make my ice cream.
 And it tastes so much better.
 I made an orange rum ice cream last night.

-Q:How do you get rum?
+Q: How do you get rum?

 A: You have to make a raw bitter chocolate.
 I had the recipe that I made the cheesecake with.
 You make the chocolate that way.
 You just have to let it sit for about two months until it ferments.
 And it creates a rum in it.
 And it's not too strong.
 And you only use like a tablespoon per quart of mixture for the ice cream.
 And I use like two oranges.
 I used kefir, cream, and honey.
 And just about a tablespoon of the chocolate.
 A heaping tablespoon of the chocolate.